crelies/FireTVKit/README.md

 # FireTVKit

-Discovering your FireTV and controlling the built-in media player is now easy
+Discovering your FireTV and controlling the built-in media player is now easy and reactive

 [![Version](https://img.shields.io/cocoapods/v/FireTVKit.svg?longCache=true&style=flat-square)](http://cocoapods.org/pods/FireTVKit)
 [![Swift4](https://img.shields.io/badge/swift4-compatible-orange.svg?longCache=true&style=flat-square)](https://developer.apple.com/swift)
 [![Platform](https://img.shields.io/badge/platform-iOS-lightgrey.svg?longCache=true&style=flat-square)](https://www.apple.com/de/ios)
 [![Carthage](https://img.shields.io/badge/carthage-compatible-green.svg?longCache=true&style=flat-square)](https://github.com/Carthage/Carthage)
 [![License](https://img.shields.io/badge/license-MIT-lightgrey.svg?longCache=true&style=flat-square)](https://en.wikipedia.org/wiki/MIT_License)

+The Amazon Fling SDK lacks a ready to use view controller for discovering FireTVs and controlling the built in receiver (media player).
+That's why I created FireTVKit.
+It offers a themable view controller for discovering FireTVs in your network.
+All the necessary magic happens under the hood.
+In addition the FireTVKit brings a themable view controller for controlling the built in media player of a FireTV.
+Also there all the magic happens under the hood.
+Thanks to the protocol oriented approach you can easily create your own discovery and player view.
+If you want to be completely free just use the FireTVManager to do the discovery and get the FireTVs.

 ## Features ##